simonesilvestroni/m2m-website/README.md

 ## To do

+- [ ] Switch images to Webp.
 - [ ] Implement a dark mode switch.
 - [ ] Polish the SASS theme, remove specificity.
 - [ ] Improve DRY.
 - [ ] Eradicate Mailchimp, switch to Freelist or something else.
-- [ ] Quit with the crazy git commits.
+- [x] Quit with the crazy git commits.